to help yourself

 In freezing temperatures, ice can form on the aircraft; just as it does on your car.
 Similarly, the aircraft must be de-

-That was a video of a Qantas aircraft being struck by lightning on it’s final approach into Sydney in 2004.
+That was a video of a commercial aircraft being struck by lightning on takeoff.

 Why have I shared that video with you?
 Because I wanted some video proof of what I’m now going to tell you.
 Here goes; the plane is designed to withstand lightning strikes.